codership/documentation/galeracluster/source/reference.rst

 - :doc:`glbparameters`

-  In high availability situations or similar cases where nodes are subject to high traffic situtations, you may find it beneficial to set up a load balancer between your application servers and the cluster.
+  In high availability situations or similar cases where nodes are subject to high traffic situations, you may find it beneficial to set up a load balancer between your application servers and the cluster.
 This chapter provides a reference guide to the Codership implementation: the Galera Load Balancer.

 .. rubric:: Miscellaneous References